sriramcu/anatomy_detection_neural_networks_comparison/README.md

 trained model in the form of a csv file complete with confusion matrix-related metrics (like accuracy, F1 score, precision, recall, etc.) under the "confusion_matrix_tables" directory.

+`-d` is an optional argument to specify a different test dataset directory.

 ### 7. Dual Annotation
 We carry out steps 1 to 4 until we are satisfied with validation accuracy as well as the training metrics.
 Then,